dotnet/csharplang/proposals/function-pointers.md

 - Custom attributes cannot be applied to a `delegate*` or any of its elements.
 - A `delegate*` parameter cannot be marked as `params`
 - A `delegate*` type has all of the restrictions of a normal pointer type.
-- Pointer arithmetic cannot be performed directly on pointer types.
+- Pointer arithmetic cannot be performed directly on function pointer types.

 ### Function pointer syntax